-Let’s begin with a quieter pace than the world expects
+A pace slower than the world expects

 Scripture that steadies our pace and guides our hands